lichtkind/Chart/Readme.md

     dzil build

-    Which gives you basically the same as the download from link above, just with recent (anyd maybe buggy sources).
+    Which gives you basically the same as the download as you get on CPAN (as describes under HOME), just with more up to date (and maybe buggy sources).
 Don't forget to:

     dzil clean

 ## INSTALLING

-    The usual.
+    Once you downloaded or created a Build you unzip it and do the usual:

         perl Makefile.PL
         make
         make test
         make install

     This should install to your site_perl directory.
-The test scripts also put samples of the different charts in the samples/ directory.

 ## PREREQUISITES

     Lincoln Stein's GD module version 2.0.36 or higher.
-    Carp
+    Perl 5.12 including come core Modules.

 ## CHANGES